Dasyud/dasyud.github.io/_pages/about.md

 Prior to this, I worked with [Dr. Tzyy-Ping Jung](https://sccn.ucsd.edu/~jung/) from the [University of California, San Diego](https://ucsd.edu/) on detecting students' stress from EEG data using Graph Machine Learning.
 I worked closely with the lab's Microsoft Research collaborators during this project.

 I have also been fortunate enough to work with [Dr. Rajesh Kumar Tripathy](https://beta.bits-pilani.ac.in/faculty-overview/?faculty=rajesh-k-tripathy) on Graph Neural Networks and Graph Signal Processing for several biomedical problems.
-Apart from spending my time doing fun research, I follow some dark fantasy video games and graphic novels.
+Apart from spending my time doing fun research, I play souls-like video games and read mangas.